mlcommons/training/README.md

 This release of these implementaitons, and numbers reported, should be considered as preliminary and a "pre-alpha" release.
 The primary intention of this release is to demonstrate an end-to-end working benchmark.
 The benchmark is still being developed and refined, see the Suggestions section below to learn how to contribute.

+In particular, you should expect the following is possible:
+* Modifications to the reference implementations to fix bugs or add additional functionality.
+* Changes to the target quality levels.
+* Additional benchmarks to be added.
+* Additional implementations for existing benchmarks (in new frameworks) to be added, over time.

 # Contents

 We provide reference implementations for each of the 7 benchmarks in the MLPerf suite.